 Jason Trotter

-Jason Trotter’s work explores the relationship between color and form.
+Jason Trotter's work explores the relationship between color and form.
 Rendered in acrylics, they depict abstract compositions spread across three joined canvases.
-Trotter was drawn to the multi-canvas approach since the interplay between panels enables simple shapes to unite, resulting in bolder, more visually-compelling compositions: the whole is greater than the sum of its parts.
-The Los Angeles based artist employs a hard-edge painting technique that produces sharp lines with abrupt transitions between color areas.
+The Los Angeles based artist is drawn to the multi-canvas approach where the interplay between panels enables simple shapes to unite, resulting in bolder, more visually-compelling compositions: the whole is greater than the sum of its parts.
+Trotter employs a hard-edge painting technique that produces sharp lines with abrupt transitions between color areas.
 His rectilinear compositions, inspired by lines and forms observed in daily life, emerge from sketches that are complete once they settle into balanced structures that exude spatial unity.
-Trotter works on a flat surface, first executing the process of taping off the shapes then building up several layers of paint with a brush before applying the final layer with palette knives and other tools for ample texture.
-While his earlier work centered on achieving a balance between color and form, Trotter’s recent explorations - from the new series INTERACTION - are guided by a deeper inquiry into the perception of these elements and how they interact.
-No longer monochromatic, the new works are layered with multiple colors and color fields, creating a dynamic visual experience for the viewer.
+Trotter works on a flat surface, first executing the process of taping off the shapes then building up several layers of paint with his brush before applying the final layer with palette knives and other tools for ample texture.
+While his earlier work centered on achieving a balance between color and form, his recent explorations - from the new series INTERACTION - are guided by a deeper inquiry into the perception of these elements and how they interact.
+No longer monochromatic, the new works are layered with multiple color fields, creating a nuanced visual experience for the viewer.

 Education